True crime: Impact

 True crime works can impact the crimes they cover and the audience who consumes it.
 Also, coverage of true crime events can have a direct effect on the aftermath of the crime and how it is dealt with by authorities or a given community.
 The Netflix show Making A Murderer has had a range of real-life effects, ranging from the show being shown in law schools as instructional material to increased mistrust in criminal investigators.
 The investigative process of the true crime genre can lead to changes in the cases being covered, such as when Robert Durst seemingly confessed to murder in the documentary The Jinx and was arrested.

 A study conducted in 2011, in Nebraska, showed that consuming non-fiction crime shows is correlated with an increased fear of being a victim of crime.
 As the frequency of watching true crime shows increased, support for the death penalty increased, while support for the criminal justice system decreased.
 In Australia, the amount of reports given to the crime reporting network Crime Stoppers Australia that led to charges being pressed doubled from 2012 to 2017.
 This increased interest in crime is attributed to popular true crime podcasts.

 The true crime genre has been criticized as being disrespectful to crime victims and their families and is described by some as trash culture.
 Author Jack Miles believes this genre has a high potential to cause harm and mental trauma to the real people involved.
 True crime media can be produced without the consent of the victim's family, which can lead to them being re-traumatized.
 Recent discussions about the consumption of true crime media have also focused on the impact on the audience's mental health.
+"Loch Henry"—a 2023 episode of the Netflix anthology series Black Mirror—was an exploration and indictment of the commercial popularity of true crime, with creator Charlie Brooker stating that it was intended as a commentary on turning "horrible things" into "a sumptuous form of entertainment".

 Depending on the writer, true crime can adhere strictly to well-established facts in journalistic fashion or can be highly speculative.
 Writers can selectively choose which information to present and which to leave out in order to support their narrative.
 Artists have offered fact-based narratives blending fiction and historical reenactment.
 Author Christiana Gregoriou analyzed several books of the genre and concluded that tabloidization and fictionalization are pervasive in the works of some of the authors of true crime literature.
 In some cases, even books by the same author disagree on specifics about the same killer or events.
 For instance, some facts reported in Capote's In Cold Blood were challenged in 2013.
 Capote's second attempt at a true crime book, Handcarved Coffins (1979), despite being subtitled "Nonfiction Account of an American Crime", was already noted for containing significant fictional elements.
+Studies found various groups over- and under-represented among victims and offenders in true crime compared to crime statistics.